SamSchoepke/SamSchoepke/README.md

 - Hi, I’m Sam Schoepke
-- I’m currently a junior at the University of Wisconsin - Madison studying Computer Science and Data Science
+- I’m currently a senior at the University of Wisconsin - Madison studying Computer Science and Data Science
-- I’m currently learning about Algorithms and Statistical Modeling
+- I’m currently learning about VR and User Interface Design
-- I will be taking classes on Operating Systems and Artificial Intelligence next semester (Spring 2022)
-- I have experience with Python, Java, R, C, Linux, SQL, HTML, CSS, and JavaScript
+- I have experience with C#, React, Python, Java, R, C, Linux, SQL, HTML, CSS, and JavaScript
 - You can reach me at schoepke2@wisc.edu

 <!---